World's best aviation museums

 "You might want to spend one or two full days taking it all in, as walking around the EAA Museum for just a few hours is barely scratching the surface of the available information and knowledge each exhibit has to offer," says Jessica Voruda, private pilot and Director of Marketing at Propellerhead Aviation.

-"My favorite exhibit right now is CAF [Combat Air Forces] loan of a collection of original World War II nose art, as it's really powerful knowing that each of these aircraft were lucky enough to make it through the wars while many others were lost along with the lives of those who piloted them."
+"My favorite exhibit right now is CAF [Commemorative Air Force] loan of a collection of original World War II nose art, as it's really powerful knowing that each of these aircraft were lucky enough to make it through the wars while many others were lost along with the lives of those who piloted them."

 EAA Museum, 3000 Poberezny Road, Oshkosh, Wisconsin, 54902; +1 920 426 4800

-Note: Correction: This story has been updated to correct where the Wright Brothers' first successful flight occurred.